bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

 Go back to the serial console session and the unit should reboot.
 After a minute or so you should be presented with the Debian login prompt where you can log into the system.
+Log in as root.

     Debian GNU/Linux 11 SC-debian ttyS0

     SC-debian login: root
     Password: SCdebian2022

-the Ethernet interface At the point where u-boot notice appears I would suggest removing the power from the unit and reconnecting it.
-We have found that sometimes after a major upgrade the

-U-Boot 2008.10-mpcore (Apr  2 2013 - 14:41:52)
-Cirrus model:(SENTINEL) release v1.3

 ## Post Debian installation steps
 You might notice at this point that even though the system is operational, the LED status light on top of the unit is still flashing green.

-In order to fix this we need to install and configure a startup script that will take care of this and some other Seagate Central specific issues.
+In order to fix this and some other Seagate Central specific issues we need to install and configure some boot scripts.

-First we install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root.
+First, we need to install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root.

     apt-get -y install u-boot-tools